 As adults, we sometimes define our career or profession as the standard measurement of our wellbeing.
 Our workplace is our battleground.
 It is where we shine and compete with other adults to showcase talent, skills and everything else.
 On the other hand, for kids, it is the school.
 It is where they learn to grow mentally, physically and emotionally.
-This human institution is also the place where a person begins to understand their values, the principles that set a up a person for their future participation in life and society.
+This human institution is also the place where a child begins to understand their values, the principles that set up a child for their future participation in life and society.

 Attend Parent-Teacher Conferences

 Nothing will demonstrate your commitment to your child’s academic career than attending parent-teacher conferences.
-Apart from showing your kids how involved you are in their endeavors, and how much willing you are to give time to their school affair, attending a parent-teacher conference also keeps you well-informed about the programs and plans of the school.
-It will encourage you to contribute in whatever the school wants to achieve; a school program only gets better when it is supported by the parents.
-In addition, parents attending a school function or event gives your child a sense of security, that you care for them, and don’t see their school needs as nuisance.
+Apart from showing your kids how involved, you are in their endeavors, and how much willing you are to give time to their school affair, attending a parent-teacher conference also keeps you well-informed about the programs and plans of the school.
+It will encourage you to contribute to whatever the school wants to achieve; a school program only gets better when it is supported by the parents.
+In addition, parents attending a school function or event gives your child a sense of security, that you care for them, and don’t see their school needs as a nuisance.

 Keep Them School Ready

 A good habit starts at home, and you as a parent should be liable on how ready your kids are for schooling.
-By that I mean serving them with nutritious breakfast, and teach them that breakfast really is the most important meal of the day.
+By that, I mean serving them with nutritious breakfast and teach them that breakfast really is the most important meal of the day.
 It sets their mood and energy for the rest of the day.
 Kids with full stomachs, who are well-fed and energized, generally do better in school.
 Not only that, it keeps sick days at bay, giving them a good standing in attendance.
 It is also important to implement strict sleeping habits for the kids.
 Teach them the importance of sleep, and schedule their bedtime at appropriate hours.
 Know when and how to limit entertainment and media.

 Help Them Build Their Positive Self-Image